pottava/basicauth-reverseproxy/README.md

 APP_PORT                  | The port number to be assigned for listening.     | SSL_CERT_PATH             | TLS: cert.pem file path.                          |
 SSL_KEY_PATH              | TLS: key.pem file path.                           |
+CORS_ALLOW_ORIGIN         | CORS: a URI that may access the resource.         | CORS_ALLOW_METHODS        | CORS: Comma-delimited list of the allowed [HTTP request methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html). |
-ACCESS_LOG                | Send access logs to /dev/stdout. (default: false) |
+CORS_ALLOW_HEADERS        | CORS: Comma-delimited list of the supported request headers. | CORS_MAX_AGE              | CORS: Maximum number of seconds the results of a preflight request can be cached. | ACCESS_LOG                | Send access logs to /dev/stdout. (default: false) |

 ### 2. Run the application